bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 CUBIC is designed to behave very similarly to Reno in the above two types of networks.
-The following two tables show the average window sizes of Reno TCP, HSTCP, and TCP CUBIC.
+The following two tables show the average window sizes of Reno TCP, HSTCP, and CUBIC TCP.
 The average window sizes of Reno TCP and HSTCP are from {{?RFC3649}}.
 The average window size of CUBIC is calculated using {{eq6}} and the CUBIC Reno-friendly region for three different values of *C*.